WesSouza/calendar-base/README.md

 Usage with AMD and global variables is available through `dist/calendar-base.min.js`.

-Check `examples` for some simple use cases.
+[Check an online example](https://tonicdev.com/npm/calendar-base) or browse the `examples` folder for some simple use cases.

 ### Date object notation